Zanzibar: Government

 As an autonomous part of Tanzania, Zanzibar has its own government, known as the Revolutionary Government of Zanzibar.
 It is made up of the Revolutionary Council and House of Representatives.

 The House of Representatives has a similar composition to the National Assembly of Tanzania.
 Fifty members are elected directly from constituencies to serve five-year terms; 10 members are appointed by the President of Zanzibar; 15 special seats are for women members of political parties that have representation in the House of Representatives; six members serve ex officio, including all regional commissioners and the attorney general.
 Five of these 81 members are then elected to represent Zanzibar in the National Assembly.

+Zanzibar spans 5 of the 31 regions of Tanzania.
 Unguja has three administrative regions: Zanzibar Central/South, Zanzibar North and Zanzibar Urban/West.
 Pemba has two: Pemba North and Pemba South.

-Concerning the independence and sovereignty of Zanzibar, Tanzania Prime Minister Mizengo Pinda said on 3 July 2008 that there was "nothing like the sovereignty of Zanzibar in the Union Government unless the Constitution is changed in future".
+Concerning the independence and sovereignty of Zanzibar, Tanzania's Prime Minister Mizengo Pinda said on 3 July 2008 that there was "nothing like the sovereignty of Zanzibar in the Union Government unless the Constitution is changed in the future".
 Zanzibar House of Representatives members from both the ruling party, Chama Cha Mapinduzi, and the opposition party, Civic United Front, disagreed and stood firmly in recognizing Zanzibar as a fully autonomous state.